This is the multi-page printable view of this section. Click here to print.

 NOTE: The

-providersection is omitted for services-only applications.
+providersection must always be omitted for services-only applications.

-10.2 - CAPApplicationVersion
+11.2 - CAPApplicationVersion

-CAPApplicationVersion resourceThe CAPApplicationVersion has the following high level structure:
+CAPApplicationVersion resourceThe CAPApplicationVersion has the following high-level structure:

 apiVersion: sme.sap.com/v1alpha1